 i.
 Without saying the specific words, David told Nathan that he wanted to build a temple to replace the tabernacle.
 More than 400 years before this, when Israel was in the wilderness, God commanded Moses to build a tent of meeting according to a specific pattern (Exodus 25:8-9).
 God never asked for a permanent building to replace the tent, but now David wanted to do this for God.

 ii.
 The tent of meeting – also known as the tabernacle – was perfectly suited to Israel in the wilderness, because they constantly moved.
-Now that Israel is securely in the land, and the tabernacle is in Jerusalem (2 Samuel 6:17), David thinks it would be better and more appropriate to build a temple to replace the tabernacle.
+Now that Israel was securely in the land, and the tabernacle was in Jerusalem (2 Samuel 6:17), David thought it would be better and more appropriate to build a temple to replace the tabernacle.

 c.
 Do all that is in your heart, for God is with you: Nathan said this to David because it seemed good and reasonable.
 What could be wrong with David building a temple?